deepaksood619/deepaksood619.github.io/docs/computer-science/security/authentication/jwt.md

 - "aud" (Audience) Claim
 - "iat" (Issued At) Claim

 - [Public claims](https://tools.ietf.org/html/rfc7519#section-4.2): These can be defined at will by those using JWTs.
-But to avoid collisions they should be defined in the [IANA JSON Web Token Registry](https://www.iana.org/assignments/jwt/jwt.xhtml) or be defined as a URI that contains a collision resistant namespace.- [Private claims](https://tools.ietf.org/html/rfc7519#section-4.3): These are the custom claims created to share information between parties that agree on using them and are neitherregisteredorpublicclaims.
+But to avoid collisions they should be defined in the [IANA JSON Web Token Registry](https://www.iana.org/assignments/jwt/jwt.xhtml) or be defined as a URI that contains a collision resistant namespace.- [Private claims](https://tools.ietf.org/html/rfc7519#section-4.3): These are the custom claims created to share information between parties that agree on using them and are neither registered or public claims.

 An example payload could be: